 EMBL Advanced Course: Next Generation Sequencing Data Analysis

-Tuesday 5 April - Wednesday 6 April 2011 at EMBL in Heidelberg, Germany
+Tuesday 25 October - Wednesday 26 October 2011 at EMBL Heidelberg, Germany

 The large amounts of data derived from next generation sequencing projects makes efficient data mining strategies necessary.
 In the course you will learn strategies for the analysis of mRNA-Seq data as well analysis pipelines for ChIP-Seq.
 These strategies include

 - high efficiency mapping of raw sequence tags

 - data integration into up to date genome annotation

 - down stream analysis of tag covered regions.